yusungsim/ctp431-2017/homework2/README.md

 ![Music Visualizer Example 2](./music_visualizer2.png)
 ![Music Visualizer Example 3](./music_visualizer3.png)

-The goal of this homework is designing a music visualizer that maps the audio representation or features (e.g. waveform, spectrum, energy, sub-band energy, pitch and other features) to graphical animations.
-Some historical backgrounds are as below:
+The goal of this homework is designing a music visualizer that maps audio representation or their features (e.g. waveform, spectrum, energy, sub-band energy, pitch and so on) to graphical animations.
+Some historical backgrounds are explained below:

 [Wikipedia: Music Visualization](https://en.wikipedia.org/wiki/Music_visualization)